-There are of course other gas cylinders available, and other sizes, but the above gas cylinders are recommended for family camping and the easiest to get refills.
+There are other gas cylinders available and other sizes, but the above gas cylinders are recommended for family camping and the easiest to get refills.

 Read the rest of this article to find out why and how to save a few pounds on buying a gas cylinder.